wegfawefgawefg/stackgym/README.md

 <img src="logo.png" width=50% align="right" />

 # StackGym
-Are you an avid deep reinforcement learning learner Are you tired of rolling your own framestacking util for openai-gym?
+Are you an avid deep reinforcement learning learner?
+Are you tired of rolling your own framestacking util for openai-gym?
 Be tired no longer my friend.
 Introducing, the NEW StackGym wrapper class.